-- Provide the intern meaningful projects and/or work tasks for the duration of the internship
+- Provide meaningful projects and/or work tasks

-- Establish a work schedule and set appropriate deadlines for projects/work tasks
+- Establish a work schedule and set appropriate deadlines

 - Explain organizational policies such as safety, appropriate attire, and the disclosure of proprietary information